SauravKumar-987/Chikitsa-Sahaayak_Frontend/README.md

-# Chikitsa Salah Readme
+# Chikitsa Saahayak Readme
 Chikitsa Salah is an integrated healthcare platform that offers a range of essential services, such as appointment booking, advisory services, and chatbot support.

 ## Features
 Appointment Booking
-Chikitsa Salah simplifies the process of finding and booking appointments with qualified doctors and specialists.
+Chikitsa Saahayak simplifies the process of finding and booking appointments with qualified doctors and specialists.
 You can search for doctors based on location, specialty, and availability.
 Once you've selected a doctor, you can book an appointment directly through the app.

 ## Advisory
-Chikitsa Salah provides various advisory services, including health tips, articles, and videos.
+Chikitsa Saahayak provides various advisory services, including health tips, articles, and videos.
 Additionally, you can receive personalized advice from doctors and other healthcare professionals through the app.

 ## Chatbot Support
-Chikitsa Salah's chatbot offers 24/7 support for various health concerns.
+Chikitsa Saahayak's chatbot offers 24/7 support for various health concerns.
 The chatbot can answer your questions, offer advice, and facilitate connections with a doctor if necessary.

 ## Benefits
-Chikitsa Salah offers several benefits to users:
+Chikitsa Saahayak offers several benefits to users:

 ### Convenience
-Chikitsa Salah serves as a single platform for all your healthcare needs.
+Chikitsa Saahayak serves as a single platform for all your healthcare needs.
 You can book appointments, receive advice, and chat with a doctor, all in one place.

 ### Affordability
-Chikitsa Salah's services are designed to be affordable and accessible to everyone.
+Chikitsa Saahayak's services are designed to be affordable and accessible to everyone.

 ### Quality
- Chikitsa Salah collaborates with qualified doctors and healthcare professionals to deliver high-quality services.
+ Chikitsa Saahayak collaborates with qualified doctors and healthcare professionals to deliver high-quality services.

 ## Conclusion
-Chikitsa Salah is a comprehensive healthcare platform that offers a range of essential services, including appointment booking, advisory services, and chatbot support.
+Chikitsa Saahayak is a comprehensive healthcare platform that offers a range of essential services, including appointment booking, advisory services, and chatbot support.
 It prioritizes convenience, affordability, and high-quality services.
 Download the Chikitsa Salah app today and take control of your health!

 # Declaration of Authorship
 The Application is a Next JS 14 application which uses the following third party libraries and services: